bitbane/CANT/README.md

 make flash_prebuilt
 ```

+### LEDs
+The green LED (LED1) flashes at a rate of 1hz.
+The blue LED (LED2) changes state for every 128 CAN frames
+that CANT has received.
+This is handy for ensuring that the CAN bus isn't dead and that CANT is properly
+configured.

 ## Developing with CANT

 To start developing on CANT, all you need is an arm-none-eabi toolcahin installed and in your path.